If you wish to withdraw from the university, you must follow established official withdrawal procedures.

 We’ll acknowledge your email and forward the withdrawal to the Department of Veterans Affairs (DVA) for processing.

-If you have direct loans that are in an in-school status, an in-school deferment status, or a grace period status, you should call the Direct Loan Service Center at 800-848-0979 and request a Military Grace Program deferment.
-This option can extend the grace status of the loan up to 3 years and is only available to students withdrawing as a result of being recalled or deployed.
+If you have direct loans that are in an in-school status, an in-school deferment status, or a grace period status, you should contact your federal loan servicer and request a Military Grace Program deferment.
+This option can extend the grace period status of the loan up to 3 years and is only available to students withdrawing as a result of being recalled or deployed.